DylanGnatz/BallotCast/README.md

        - contract computes: keccak256(voterAddress + candidateIndex + nonce)
        - Matches against stored commitment <br />

-  * The commit-reveal scheme is a feature that ensures that votes are kept hidden until the election administrator starts the reveal phase.
+The commit-reveal scheme is a feature that ensures that votes are kept hidden until the election administrator starts the reveal phase.
 Also voting may only commence when the administrator starts the commit phase, which is ended once the reveal phase it started.
+Since we were unable to develop separate administrator and voter dashboards, the commit-reveal functionality is not available on the front-end application.
+However it works flawlessly in the backend and is demonstrated in `tests/`

 ---